recharts/recharts/README.md

 ## Module Formats

-- [babel-plugin-recharts](https://github.com/recharts/babel-plugin-recharts) A simple transform to cherry-pick Rcharts modules so you don’t have to.
+- [babel-plugin-recharts](https://github.com/recharts/babel-plugin-recharts) A simple transform to cherry-pick Recharts modules so you don’t have to.

 ## Contribution